Harihacks2git/tatkalmaster-public/README.md

 Step 8: Now exit the application by Right clicking the application and exit the script.

-In case of any restart of the application, Press Ctrl + ' from the Keyboard.
+In case of any failure or restart of the application, Press Ctrl + ' from the Keyboard.
 It'll restart the entire application.

 Demo Booking: